OwnderDuck/Image_in_CLI/README.md

 # Image_in_CLI
+Linux
-output a image to CLI
+Output a image to CLI
-#How to use?
+# How to use?
 ```./iic [image_name]```